top of page

 This builds momentum and self-trust - two things ADHD brains desperately need.

-Lists are external memory - not moral score cards.
-Best practice:
+Lists are external memory - not moral scorecards.

 • One master list (brain dump)